Are you ready to discover your college program?

 Additional Computer Science Resources in Colorado

-- Boulder Area STEM Education Coalition (BASEC): BASEC is a great resource for computer science professionals in Colorado.
+- Boulder Area STEM Education Coalition: BASEC is a great resource for computer science professionals in Colorado.
 Dedicated to supporting Boulder County as a leader in science, technology, engineering, and mathematics, BASEC promotes collaboration between businesses, the community, and the government.
 The coalition strives to improve accessibility to STEM education and create more STEM-related jobs within the community.